Oli v1

 “My hand hurts.
 Well, numb, actually.

-After years of working a desk job, my hand has become… allergic… to the shape of a traditional computer mouse.
-I’ve tried various “ergonomic mice”, but they all seemed nothing more than a sideways version of the same open-hand, outstretched-finger position.
+After years of working a desk job, my hand has become what feels like… allergic… to the shape of a traditional computer mouse.
+I’ve tried various “ergonomic mice”, but they all seemed to be the same open-hand, outstretched-finger position, just... sideways…

-If my hand was fatigued from repetitive use in the same, outstretched position, what might feel more comfortable?
-Well, the opposite position, of course…”
+If my hand was fatigued from repetitive use in the same open-palm position, what might feel more comfortable?
+Well, the opposite, of course…”

 Switch your grip.